 For graphic, design, poster printing and Adobe products, call x2271.
 You can find out more about the graphic and design services in the Media Lab by clicking here.

 For video productions, screen capture video, video editing, and creating video content for the classroom, call x5943

-If you have a YouTube account, you can upload huge files from the Media Lab and YouTube will convert the video.
-After your video has uploaded to YouTube, you can publish your content as "unlisted" which means your video will only be accessible to those you give the link to.
-In other words, your video will not be publicly available if searched for on YouTube.com nor will it show as a public video in your user account.
+4. Publish Your Video - There are several ways to post your video online.
+See the USD Publishing Guide that explains the different options.
+You can upload video to YouTube using your USD email account credentials when on YouTube.
+After your video has uploaded, you can publish your video as "unlisted" which means your video will only be accessible to those you give the link to.
+In other words, your video will not be publicly available if searched for nor will it show as a public video in your user account.